Foro Formación Hadoop

 }

-• It takes an RDD of LabeledPoint and an optional smoothing parameter lambda as input, an optional model type parameter (default is “multinomial”), and outputs a NaiveBayesModel, which can be used for evaluation and prediction.
+, which is a Class that represents the features and labels of a data point.- It takes an RDD of LabeledPoint and an optional smoothing parameter lambda as input, an optional model type parameter (default is “multinomial”), and outputs a NaiveBayesModel, which can be used for evaluation and prediction.

 def createAndSaveNBModel(sc: SparkContext, stopWordsList: Broadcast[List[String]]): Unit = {